 Scott M. Broetzmann is President and Co–Founder of Customer Care Measurement and Consulting (CCMC), a firm providing a broad range of consulting services related to the customer experience including strategy, operations, organization and change, and measurement, centered on creating sustainable solutions to improve bottom–line performance and anticipate risk.
-He received his BA from the University of Wisconsin–Madison, in Psychology and Communication Science in 1982.
-Having collaborated with more than 300 companies, worldwide, in nearly every sector, Mr. Broetzmann has a well–rounded, results–focused, and practical perspective on how to make the leap from measuring to managing the customer experience.
+He received his BA from the University of Wisconsin–Madison, in Psychology and Communication Science in 1982, and received his MA in Communication Arts in 2018.
+Having collaborated with more than 500 companies, worldwide, in nearly every sector, Mr. Broetzmann has a well–rounded, results–focused, and practical perspective on how to make the leap from measuring to managing the customer experience.
 His work and perspectives are routinely featured in the national and international conversation about the customer experience.
 You might read about his views in The Wall Street Journal, The New York Times, The Washington Post, USA Today, Business Week, Forbes, or Money as well as on CNN, MSNBC, and CBS News.

 Mary Anne Fitzpatrick has served the University of Wisconsin as a professor, chair of the department, the deputy dean of the College of Letters and Science and the senior advisor to the Chancellor on Distributed Education.
 At the University of South Carolina, she has been the founding dean of the Dean of the College of Arts and Sciences, the senior associate provost for special academic initiatives, the vice president of the USC system and the Chancellor of the University of South Carolina Upstate.
 In addition, Fitzpatrick has served as the President of the International Communication Association and the Council of Colleges of Arts and Sciences.
 Currently, a Carolina Distinguished Professor, Fitzpatrick is an internationally recognized authority on interpersonal communication.